rsksmart/RSKIPs/IPs/RSKIP417.md

 ---
 rskip: 417
-title: Improve empty Bridge response when called from a smart contract
+title: Avoid transactions to be reverted when Bridge method calls from smart contracts return an empty response
 created: 28-FEB-24
 author: MI
 purpose: Usa